Schwank-Lab/evoflow-reactor/readme.md

 1. Run `python evotool.py calibrate temp <YOUR_TEMP>`, e.g. `python evotool.py calibrate temp 25`
 2. Run `ampy -p $PICO_PORT run temp/calibrate_temp.py`
 3. Monitor the output, after you see that `T(inc_left)`, `T(lagoon)` and `T(inc_right)` have all reached the defined temperature, measure the actual temperature in the glass tubes as well as the values `T_raw(inc_left)`, `T_raw(lagoon)` and `T_raw(inc_right)`
-4. Repeat for every target temperature.
+4. Repeat for every target temperature.s

 #### Calculate new config based on the calibrated values.